-Certain scents like lavender, if they are combined with relaxing soft light or sounds can also trigger subconscious relaxation responses.
+Certain scents, like lavender if they are combined with relaxing soft light or sounds can also trigger subconscious relaxation responses.

-Insomnia has many causes & most people realize they have it or self-diagnose when they are suffering.
+Insomnia has many causes and most people realize they have it or self-diagnose when they are suffering.
 Most commonly someone with insomnia has difficulty falling or staying asleep although in some cases the condition is diagnosed because patients awake poorly rested.

 Fortunately, there are a number of treatments, medications and supplements which can be helpful.

 Many women find relief from insomnia with natural approaches which support natural sleep patterns including the the use of supplements